SciML/DiffEqOperators.jl/README.md

 matrix type for a given operator.
 For one-dimensional derivatives this is a `BandedMatrix`, while for higher dimensional operators this is a `BlockBandedMatrix`.
 The concretizations are made to act on `vec(u)`.

+A contraction operator concretizes to an ordinary matrix, no matter which dimension the contraction acts along.

 ## Boundary Condition Operators